Spencer166/Capstone/README.md

 **Summary**

-Accurate credit risk assessment is essential for minimizing loan defaults and financial loss for both borrower and lender.
+Credit risk assessment is essential for minimizing loan defaults and financial loss for both borrower and lender.
 This project develops an end-to-end machine learning solution to predict the likelihood of loan default using historical borrower and loan data.
 Multiple classification models were evaluated using a GridSearch.
 Ultimately, a gradient boosting model was selected based on a strong performance with metrics ROC-AUC and accuracy.
 The final model was deployed as a prediction service using a Flask API, containerized with Docker and hosted on AWS.
 This project demonstrates a practical, production-oriented approach to building and deploying a credit risk model that can be monitored, retrained and scaled as new data becomes available.

 **Application Instructions**